SRI-CSL/sri-glibc-malloc/README.md

 483.xalancbmk    364       323       12.69
 ```
 Note the these benchmarks are single threaded, and so are not a complete picture.
+Determining that a pointer belongs to the `main_arena` is faster than
+determining that it is either mmapped or belongs to a non main arena.

 We would be very interested to hear of some multithreaded benchmarks that we could
 include.